Naughty-Gamer/Fancy-Snake/README.md

 ### How To Run The Game Locally:

-- Once you have downloaded the code open it on vs code and do the following in the terminal :
+- Once you have downloaded the code open it in vs code and do the following in the terminal :

 - npm i or npm install
 - npm i --save nodemon